thinkful-ei-firefly/whatdo-client/README.md

 ## Running the tests

-- `npm test` will start test this project.
+- `npm test` will start running the test suite for this project.

 ## Endpoints